When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 Instead, it’s better to have PHP generate the page once and then cache it.
 Page caching has many obvious advantages over dynamically generating pages with PHP.

 For example, imagine if a blog post on your site goes viral and receives 100,000 page views within a few hours of publishing.
-Without page caching, your PHP workers would likely get overwhelmed and your server would likely crash.
+Without page caching, your PHP threads would likely get overwhelmed and your server would likely crash.

 With page caching, only the first-page view would be generated dynamically.
 The other 99,999 requests would be served from your page cache, which uses relatively little CPU resources.